 The North Carolina 2024 Annual Action Plan (AAP) is the fourth for the 2021-2025 NC Consolidated Plan.
-As part of the strategies and goals in the 2024 AAP, NC continues to focus on housing, community development, and related services such as emergency housing, transportation, and utility payments.
+As part of the strategies and goals in the 2024 AAP, NC continues to focus on housing, community development, and related services.
 To accomplish the state's goals, NC has prioritized state agency coordination to improve state housing policy and focusing federal and state funding sources.
+This amendment adds \$3M for allocation 1 and \$1,910,417 not to exceed \$10M for allocation 2 of the RUSH-ESG Disaster Relief Grant for Helene areas.

-The consolidated planning process is led by the NC Plan Partners which includes the following agencies: Rural Economic Development Division (REDD) of the North Carolina Department of Commerce, the Aging and Adult Services Division of the North Carolina Department of Health and Human Services (NC DHHS), the HIV Cares Program of NCDHHS, and the North Carolina Housing Finance Agency (NCHFA).
+The consolidated planning process is led by the NC Plan Partners which includes the following agencies: Rural Economic Development Division (REDD) of the North Carolina Department of Commerce, the Aging Division of the North Carolina Department of Health and Human Services (NC DHHS), the HIV Care Program of NCDHHS, and the North Carolina Housing Finance Agency (NCHFA).
 In addition to these agencies, North Carolina's disaster relief and mitigation efforts are administered by the North Carolina Office of Recovery and Resiliency (NCORR) of the NC Department of Public Safety.
 The NC Department of Environmental Quality (NC DEQ) also contributes as a subrecipient of the Community Development Block Grant (CDBG) program.

-In 2024, NC is estimated to receive the following amounts for the Community Planning and Development (CPD) formula programs: CDBG \$46,308,393; Emergency Solutions Grant (ESG) \$5,327,441; HOME Investment Program (HOME) \$18,000,000 (estimated); Housing Opportunities for Persons with AIDS (HOPWA) \$4,061,957; and the Housing Trust Fund (HTF) \$6,500,000 (estimated).
+In 2024, NC received the following amounts for the Community Planning and Development (CPD) formula programs: CDBG \$46,272,979.00; Emergency Solutions Grant (ESG) \$5,327,441; HOME Investment Program (HOME) \$15,722,330; Housing Opportunities for Persons with AIDS (HOPWA) \$4,126,940; and the Housing Trust Fund (HTF) 4,415,315.
 In addition to the core CPD programs, in 2023, NC awarded 12 projects totaling \$43,718,306, from HOME American Rescue Plan funding and anticipates awarding up to \$14,930,000 in 2024.

-The Recovery Housing Program \$778,974 from FY2021, \$806,625 from FY2022, and \$1,054,616 from FY2023.
+The Recovery Housing Program was \$778,974 from FY2021, \$806,625 from FY2022, and \$1,054,616 from FY2023.
 NC will also continue to implement the CARES Act funds for CDBG-CV and ESG-CV during 2023 but does not anticipate receiving new funds.
-Please note that ESG-CV received additional funds during 2022 that will be distributed in 2023.
+Please note that ESG-CV received additional funds during 2022 that were distributed in 2023.